BEST MATCHA TEA UK 2022 BUYER’S GUIDE

-While matcha is predominantly used for drinks such as lattes, milkshakes, and added to meal replacement shakes or ice drinks, you can—and should—use certain grades of matcha that will work in an array of different cooking and baking recipes.
+While matcha is predominantly used for drinks such as lattes, milkshakes, and added to meal replacement shakes or ice drinks, you can—and should—use certain matcha grade that will work in an array of different baking recipes.

 The two most popular types of matcha are Usucha, or thin tea, which creates a lighter and slightly more bitter tea, and Koicha, or thick tea, which requires significantly more matcha than Usucha to make tea.
 Koicha is also made with more expensive matcha and produces a milder and sweeter tea than Usucha.

 Depending on the leaves used and the way of cultivating matcha, prices may vary.
-The matchas milled using traditional granite stone wheels, and those with deeper greener colours (as well as softest textures) tend to be more expensive and highest in quality.
+The matcha tea milled using traditional granite stone wheels, and those with deeper greener colours (as well as softest textures) tend to be more expensive and highest in quality.

 Making sure the tea was grown and processed in Japan is also very important when obtaining good-quality matcha, so make sure you buy from trusted sources.
-Matcha can also be produced in China, but Japanese matcha tends to be of higher quality.
+Matcha can also be produced in China, but shade-grown Japanese tea leaves from tend to be of higher quality.

-For drinks and no-bake sweet and savoury recipes, use the highest quality matcha you can.
+For drinks and no-bake sweet and savoury recipes, use the best quality matcha you can.
 The lower grades of matcha are typically more appropriate for cooking and baking.
-Good-quality drinking matcha powders will give you a bright green tint; however, while cooking, this tint may turn more of a distinctly yellow/brownish.
+Good-quality drinking matcha will give you a bright green tint; however, while cooking, this tint may turn more of a distinctly yellow/brownish.

-A good rule of thumb is to buy matcha powder that is tightly sealed as well as kept from light, so look for and store containers in which matcha powder cannot be seen.
+A good rule of thumb is to buy matcha that is tightly sealed as well as kept from light, so look for and store containers in which powder cannot be seen.
 Once the seal is broken and the matcha is exposed to air, it will begin to oxidize.
 Keep it in the refrigerator to slow this process.
 Once matcha oxidizes, it will have a distinctive hay-like smell and a dull brownish-green colour.
 You shouldn’t wait longer than four to six weeks to consume for maximum freshness and best taste.